pinknetworkx/eosio-contract-api/README.md

-    "ship_prefetch_blocks": 50, // How much unconfirmed blocks ship will send "ship_min_block_confirmation": 30, // After how much blocks the reader will confirm the blocks
+    "ship_prefetch_blocks": 50, // How much unconfirmed blocks ship will send "ship_min_block_confirmation": 30, // After how much blocks the reader will confirm the blocks "ds_threads": 4, // How much threads should be used to deserialize traces and table deltas

     "delete_data": false, // Truncate all rows which were created by these readers